aurymvex/phase-0-completing-assignments/README.md

 ## Learning Goals

-- Understand the steps needed to complete an assignment and submit it in Canvas
+- Understand the steps needed to complete an assignment and submit it in canvas

 ## Introduction